...

 Is there a specific point of view that makes that location look picturesque and makes you want to go there yourself?
 Then it’s Instagrammable.
 Will that specific view get lots of people to like your photo and convince them to look into travelling to that destination too?
 Then it’s Instagrammable.

 Before I go on though.
 I want to take this opportunity to point out that after looking into Instagrammable destinations, you’ll often find the same specific shot is recycled by everyone.
-I have a few myself, like this picture of me at Machu Picchu.
+I have a few myself, like this picture of me at Machu Picchu

 We are oversaturated with that one point of view, with little knowledge of what may lie outside of that frame.
 Remember, so long as that specific view is visually pleasing, the surrounding area of that place will do little to impact the popularity of it on Instagram.
 Because all people are sharing is that one point of view, that’s all everyone following will see, until of course they see the place for themself.

-Me pretending I'm as cool as the llamas
+Me pretending I'm as cool as the llamas.

 Why Are People Travelling for Pictures?

 For a number of reasons.
 Some more noble than others in my opinion.
 Obviously, there are people that do travel to take pictures for work purposes.
-Photographers, travel influencers (who definitely use these Instagrammable places), will definitely be travelling more exclusively to create stunning pictures, but what about the rest of us?
+Photographers, travel influencers (who definitely use these Instagrammable places), will definitely be traveling more exclusively to create stunning pictures, but what about the rest of us?

 I think the most important question we should be asking ourselves before we go on any trip if we want to get more out of it than just superficial content is this: